 In accordance with Section L13.2 of the Code (DCCKI Authorised Subscribers) Parties and Registration Data Providers (RDPs) may become DCCKI Authorised Subscribers.

-The DCCKI RAPP sets out the procedure to be followed by Parties and RDPs in order to become a DCCKI Authorised Subscriber for one or more DCCKI Certificates.
+The DCCKI RAPP section 3 sets out the procedure to be followed by Parties and RDPs in order to become a DCCKI Authorised Subscriber for one or more DCCKI Certificates.

 The DCC (acting in its capacity as the Root DCCKICA, EII DCCKICA or UI DCCKICA) shall be a DCCKI Authorised Subscriber and: